anirudt/metric-learning-FR/plan.md

 - PCA, LDA classful implementation.
 - LBP Classful implementation.
 - Testing of PCA, LDA system separately using nearest neighbour methods.
+- Testing LBP
+- Read through the implementation of LMNN, optimizations possible, can include more from other optimization techniques into the gradient equations.

 # TODO:
 - Prior Art establishment in the areas of *Face Recognition*, *Matrix Perturbation*, *Facial Deformation* and *Random Matrix Theory*.